shabeebhaneef/stats/README.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/shabeebhaneef/stats/edit/gh-pages/README.md) to maintain and preview the content for your website in Markdown files.
+## DemoApplication

+Hi!

+This project is a collection of applicaitons used for demonstrating CI/CD pipelines and deployment over kuberenetes hosted in digital ocean.
+You can [View the Code here](https://github.com/shabeebhaneef/stats/)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### DemoApplicaiton API

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for